jayhombal/cookiecutter-data-science/README.md

 _A logical, reasonably standardized, but flexible project structure for doing and sharing data science work._

+Parent Project:
 #### [Project homepage](http://drivendata.github.io/cookiecutter-data-science/)

+I have customized the cookiecutter template to meet my requirements

 ### Requirements to use the cookiecutter template:
 -----------